Wallsend RUFC: History

 With the advent of Leagues in 1987, the Club began at last to prove its worth on the field in an officially recognised way.
 The Club's efforts came to fruition with its winning the County Senior Plate in 2007 against Gosforth and promotion as Champions of Durham & Northumberland Division 2, holding its own in the first season at the higher level, culminating in beating Northern at McCracken Park for the first time since 1897-98.
 Once again though the Club began to have trouble with financial matters and availability of pitches, so once again sought playing and changing facilities elsewhere.

 To the Club's rescue came Beacon Hill School, who offered a pitch along with a new small block of changing rooms.
 On the social side of things (essential for any rugby club) the Club were made welcome at "The Barking Dog", a long established sports set-up catering mainly for football and whippets – hence the name.

 A major step towards attaining the Club's own ground took place on Wednesday 31 July 2013, when the first turf was ceremoniously cut at Battle Hill Playing Fields at the top of St. Peter's Road.
 That was to signal the start of levelling the playing area and installing drainage, which proceeded over the autumn and winter, then continued into the early months of 2014.
 Since then, the area has been completely fenced off, with gates at strategic positions for ball recovery.
 The principal entry for vehicles is on Caesar Way, this being the first exit from the small roundabout at the top of St. Peter's Road.

 For the time being the Club's Junior sides will play on a Sunday on the new pitch – but the Club's Senior Fifteen played a special friendly fixture against a Northern RFC side to officially open the new pitches on Saturday 20 December 2014, during which, at half time, mince pies and port wine were served to players, match officials and spectators.

-Eventually, of course, the Club's aim is to have (at long last) a genuine home of Rugby in Wallsend, but most importantly under its own control.
+The Club's aim is to have a genuine home of Rugby in Wallsend under its control.
 Development of the new site continues with car parking facilities planned for the near future and bricks & mortar, the Club's own clubhouse, as its long term aspirations.